kubedb/docs/docs/guides/mysql/quickstart/quickstart.md

 Now, open your browser and go to the following URL: _http://{node-ip}:{myadmin-svc-nodeport}_.
 To log into the phpMyAdmin, use host __`mysql-quickstart.demo`__ or __`10.244.2.13`__ , username __`root`__ and password __`l0yKjI1E7IMohsGR`__.

-## DoNotTerminate Property
+## Database TerminationPolicy

+This field is used to regulate the deletion process of the related resources when `MySQL` object is deleted.
+User can set the value of this field according to their needs.
+The available options and their use case scenario is described below:

+**DoNotTerminate:**

-When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
+When `terminationPolicy` is set to `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
 You can see this below:

 ```bash
 $ kubectl delete my mysql-quickstart -n demo